Marcokorcak/Cross-Site-Scripting-XSS/README.md

 [www.example60.com](http://www.example60.com/)[,](http://www.example60.com/)[ ](http://www.example60.com/)[w](http://www.example60.com/)as not included so it would not execute correctly.

-**Question 4:** Change the server configuration on example32c (modify the PHP code), so Areas 1, 2, 4, 5,
+## Question 4: Change the server configuration on example32c (modify the PHP code), so Areas 1, 2, 4, 5,

 and 6 all display OK.
 Please include your modified configuration in the lab report.

-**Ans:** After editing the phpindex.php file by adding “ ’nonce-222-222-222’ \*.example60.com” areas 2 and
+Answer: After editing the phpindex.php file by adding “ ’nonce-222-222-222’ \*.example60.com” areas 2 and

 5 showed the “OK” status.
 This is because the nonce and website were now specified in the header